jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8c.md

-+++
-title=  "Wages in Great Britain" heading=  "Book 1 Chapter 8c of The Wealth of Nations Simplified" date=  2020-01-17 image=  "/covers/wn.jpg" description=  "Wages in Great Britain" linkb=  "/research/smith/wealth-of-nations/book-1" linkbtext=  "Book 1" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-1b-causes" linkftext=  "Chapter 1b" icon=  "/icons/smith.png"
-+++
+---
+title: "Wages in Great Britain"
+heading: Chapter 8c of Book 1
+date: 2020-01-17
+image: "/covers/wn.jpg"
+description: "Wages in Great Britain"
+author: "Adam Smith"
+icon: "/icons/smith.png"
+---

 {{< s v="27" >}} In Great Britain, wages are in excess of what is needed to bring up a family.